CNES/S1Tiling/docs/CNES.rst

   * - :ref:`[Processing].nb_otb_threads <Processing.nb_otb_threads>`
     - This is the number of threads that will be used by each OTB application pipeline.
+A good value is 2.

   * - :ref:`[Processing].nb_parallel_processes <Processing.nb_parallel_processes>`
     - This is the number of OTB application pipelines that will be executed in parallel.
+Each pipeline will use Processing.nb_otb_threads CPUs

   * - :ref:`[Processing].ram_per_process <Processing.ram_per_process>`
     - RAM allowed per OTB application pipeline, in MB.

-  * - PBS resources
+  * - SLURM resources
-    - - At this time, S1 Tiling does not support multiple and related jobs.
+    - - At this time, S1Tiling does not support multiple and related jobs.
 We can have multiple jobs but they should use different working spaces and so on.
-This means PBS ``select`` value shall be one.
+This means SLURM nodes value shall be one.

       - The number of CPUs should be equal to the number of threads * the number of parallel processes -- and it shall not be less than the